slimta/python-slimta/doc/manual/msa.rst

     queue.add_prequeue_policy(RecipientDomainSplit())

-Most MSAs trust that their clients aren't going to be sending spam, so we'll leave discussion of the :class:`~slimta.policy.spamassassin.SpamAssassin` policy for the :doc:`manual/mda` section.
+Most MSAs trust that their clients aren't going to be sending spam, so we'll leave discussion of the :class:`~slimta.policy.spamassassin.SpamAssassin` policy for the :doc:`mda` section.
 The :class:`~slimta.policy.forward.Forward` policy may prove useful in some MSA configurations.

 Step 4: Create the Edge